Chris Pozniak

-Krzysztof "Chris" Pozniak (born 10 January 1981) is a Canadian retired soccer player.
+Krzysztof "Chris" Pozniak (born 10 January 1981) is a Canadian retired footballer.

 Club career

 Pozniak emigrated from Poland with his parents Tadeusz and Elżbieta, and sister Kinga, to Canada in 1990.
 He is able to speak Polish.

 He began his professional career with the Toronto Lynx at age 18.
 Poźniak has since played for FK Haugesund of the Norwegian Second division and Örebro SK of the Allsvenskan in Sweden.

 On 22 November 2006, Toronto FC manager Mo Johnston announced the signings of Pozniak along with fellow Canadians Adam Braz and Marco Reda for TFC's inaugural season.
 In his first year at TFC, Pozniak featured in the defense and midfield acting as a backup and occasional starter.

 On 21 November 2007, Pozniak was selected tenth by the San Jose Earthquakes in the 2007 MLS Expansion Draft.
 On 28 March 2008 he was traded to CD Chivas USA for John Cunliffe.
 In May 2008 he moved to Vancouver Whitecaps.
 He was released in July with a link to Europe.

 Pozniak signed a one-year deal with Dundee on 7 August 2008 and left the club on 29 June 2009.
 At Dundee he scored once against Queen of the South.

 On 30 July 2009, the Whitecaps announced that they had signed him for a second spell at the club.
 The deal lasted until the end of the season, and had an option for 2010, which was not picked up.

 On 12 December 2012, it was revealed that FK Haugesund had released him from his contract with the club and the player was moving into retirement.